By Jason Kong, Louisa Xu, and Steve Harrick

 - Long-Term Potential to Transform Software Development Lifecycle

 Harness provides the first solution to automate the entire continuous delivery process, but their innovation does not stop here.
-Harness has already integrated with 45 different platforms and vendors across the DevOps stack, and it will take an ecosystem approach to build adjacent solutions both upstream and downstream in the developement process.
-As enterprises experience increasing ecosystem complexity in the move from monolithic to microservices architecture, we believe Harness is well positioned to help its customers better understand, manage, and automate the evolving software lifecycle.
+Harness has already integrated with 45 different platforms and vendors across the DevOps stack, and it will take an ecosystem approach to build adjacent solutions both upstream and downstream in the development process.
+As enterprises experience increasing ecosystem complexity in the move from monolithic to a microservices architecture, we believe Harness is well positioned to help its customers better understand, manage, and automate the evolving software lifecycle.
 We are excited to have the opportunity to support the Harness team on their remarkable journey!

 IVP is a leading later-stage venture capital firm based in Menlo Park, CA, and we have been fortunate to partner with talented entrepreneurs to help build disruptive, market leading companies such as AppDynamics, Datadog, Dropbox, HashiCorp, LegalZoom, MuleSoft, Netflix, Slack, Snap, and Twitter.
 Jason Kong, Louisa Xu, and Steve Harrick are Investors at IVP.